NPFL: Kwara United Pip Remo Stars, Warri Wolves Hold Bendel Insurance

 Kwara United defeated Remo Stars 3-1 in their Nigeria Premier Football League, NPFL, matchday 11 encounter on Saturday.

-Junior Aimufua bagged a brace for Kwara United, with Babatunde Bright scoring the other goal.
+Junior Aimufua bagged a brace for the home team , with Babatunde Bright scoring the other goal.

 Remo Stars got their goal through Jabbar Malik in stoppage time.